-Notes to Financial Statements (Expressed in Canadian dollars) For the year ended December 31, 2022 and period of commencement of operations on February 23, 2021 to December 31, 2021
+Notes to Financial Statements (Expressed in Canadian dollars) For the years ended December 31, 2023 and 2022

 5. Redeemable units of the Fund (continued)

 Redemptions

 Holders of redeemable units are entitled at any time and from time to time to require the Fund to redeem all or any part of their units at the series net asset value per unit for the applicable series of units.
 The Trustee shall establish a time on each Valuation Date by which a completed redemption request must be received by it at its principal office or as it may direct in order to be effective on that Valuation Date.
 Redemption requests received after the time established by the Trustee will be deemed to be received as of the next Valuation Date and will receive the series net asset value calculated for the applicable series on that next Valuation Date.